Open In Colab Open in Kaggle

 Coding Exercise 1: Fitting new data#

+We’re back at the fruit stall.
+Recall the modelling problem from Tutorial 1.
 Let’s assume now that we want our model to predict not only the summer prices but also the autumn ones.
 We have already trained the MLP to predict summer months effectively but observed that it performs poorly during the autumn period.
 Let’s try to make the model learn new information about the prices and see whether it can remember both.
-First, we will need to retrain the model for this tutorial on summer days.

 #define variables